Small Businesses in Detroit

 Based on the findings from quantitative research, the design rules were formed.
 Ideation involved combining ideas within the team and building a prototype.
 The concept developed as a result was a virtual platform that allows networking with other businesses and customers as well.
 Map of businesses with their details, ratings, and reviews are some of the features available on the customers' end of the platform.

-Validation with three users was conducted with a mockup of this platform.
-The feedback included some questions about data privacy and authority on deciding the rankings/ratings of the businesses.
-The second iteration of design would need to address these concerns.
+Validation was conducted with users to test how strong the insights were.
+We conducted validation with three users with a prototype of this platform.
+The users were presented with the prototype on a device, and they were free to use it to understand the product.
+They were then asked to tell what they thought about the idea, the prototype, and their suggestions to improve it.
+The feedback included some questions about data privacy and authority on deciding the businesses' rankings/ratings.
+The second iteration of the design would need to address these concerns.